 Focusing on sustainable peace processes and essential basic needs; access to safe water, education and family leadership.

-A Church-oriented program with focus on holistic development for children and teenagers age 3 to 17.
+A holistic development initiative for children and teenagers age 3 to 17.

 Where We Work